Overview

 Allows to setup password rules for users logging into the system:

-• Password must be mixed case – Does the password require to be lowercase and uppercase.
+- Password must be mixed case – Does the password require being lowercase and uppercase.

 If SSO has been configured for your organisation, then the above settings can be ignored.